dive0/c-sharp-unity-independent-study/entries/entry-5.md

 ## Takeaways
 * **Know What To Research!!!** It is important to research the components that can help you understand what you need to do.
 For me, that is the animation view.
 I know for a fact that I won't be able to create animation on Unity without it.
 By knowing what is necessary, you can use more of your time understanding how to use it.
 This way, you may not have to understand something else that you may never need to use.
+* **Learning is a never-ending process** It is not a bad idea to learn something new after you completing something.
+I finished with the controls of my characters and I decided to also learn about animation since the characters need to look like they are moving.
+There is always something deeper to learn after you learned one thing.

 [Back](entry-4.md) | [Next](entry-6.md) <br><br>
 [Table of Contents](../README.md)